10sr/git-walktree-el/README.md

   - Go up and down tree objects
   - Visit blob objects
   - Switch to parent and child revisions
-- Checkout (output) tree or blob object to current working directory
+- Checkout (dump) tree or blob objects to current working directory

 Usage and Keybinds
 ------------------